 An almost obligatory experience, however, is sitting on Ohope Beach with some fresh Kiwi-style fish and chips.
 Try any one of Ohiwa Oyster Farm, Gibbo’s on the Wharf and others listed in The Food Guide to Whakatane.

 - Pick your own berries at one of the berry farms

 - Try craft beers at the Mata Brewery & Tasting Room

 - Try authentic Maori food at Mataatua or with NATIVConnectioNZ

 - Do a fudge tasting at Tui Aotearoa

 - Pick up some Bay of Plenty chocolates at Scilla Chocolates.

-Take a look at the 9 Things to Do in Whakatane for Foodies for more information on each experience.
+Take a look at the 9 Foodie Experiences in Whakatane for more information on each experience.

-Take a look at the 10 Best Accommodations in Whakatane for Foodies for more information on our top picks.
+Take a look at the 10 Best Hotels & Places to Stay in Whakatane & Ohope for more information on our top picks.

 Day 7 – Whakatane to Gisborne